I. The Pennsylvania State University

 Academic and Research Units

-Twelve academic units confer degrees at the University Park campus: the Colleges of Agricultural Sciences, Arts and Architecture, Smeal College of Business, Communications, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Information Sciences and Technology, the Liberal Arts, Eberly College of Science, and the Graduate School.
+Thirteen academic units confer degrees at the University Park campus: the Colleges of Agricultural Sciences, Arts and Architecture, Smeal College of Business, Communications, Earth and Mineral Sciences, Education, Engineering, Health and Human Development, Information Sciences and Technology, the Liberal Arts, Nursing, Eberly College of Science, and the Graduate School.
 Faculty at all Penn State campuses are members of these academic units.

 Penn State Altoona was established in 1939 and became a baccalaureate, degree-granting college in 1997.
 Its mission is to provide a comprehensive undergraduate educational experience for students seeking a Penn State opportunity in a residential, small-campus environment.
-Penn State Altoona offers 6 associate and 22 baccalaureate degree programs as well as the first two years of more than 160 baccalaureate degrees available throughout the Penn State system.
-Over 4,000 students study here.
-With 16 NCAA Division III sports programs, a distinguished speaker series, an honors program, dozens of student organizations and recreational, student, and arts programs, Penn State Altoona offers a full spectrum of academic, cultural, and athletic opportunities.

 The University College comprises fourteen campuses located across the Commonwealth of Pennsylvania: Beaver, Brandywine, DuBois, Fayette, Greater Allegheny, Hazleton, Lehigh Valley, Mont Alto, New Kensington, Schuylkill, Shenango, Wilkes-Barre, Worthington Scranton, and York.